 NATO's defence capabilities, and NATO's mili- approach, the European Union manages to satistary potential depends on the USA and Canada. fy, in an acceptable manner, the interests of all So, in Brussels, it is hard to imagine the possibilits member states, whether large or small.
 Large ity of developing military and security capabili- EU states (France, Germany, Spain, the Netherties that will lead to EU becoming totally inde- lands etc.) that are NATO member states as well pendent from NATO and, by extent, the USA. enjoy the EU decisional autonomy on security This is neither realistic nor acceptable for the 22 and defence.
-The other states that are part of common member states that would face the risk both organizations benefit from not having to of duplicating their capabilities necessary to ful-duplicate their defence capabilities and from over matters of security and defence that are of Council's Conclusions.
-Thus, the European Union interest to the Union, but in which NATO doesn't has embarked on a road to better coordination want to get involved.
-These states are lobbying the planning of development of military capabilipermanently for cooperation between the EU ties destined to the defence and security of Euand NATO on defence planning and development rope.
-Among these mechanisms, the most imof military capabilities.
+The other states that are part of common member states that would face the risk both organizations benefit from not having to of duplicating their capabilities necessary to ful-duplicate their defence capabilities and from over matters of security and defence that are of the various Council's Conclusions.
+Thus, the Euinterest to the Union, but in which NATO doesn't ropean Union has embarked on a road to better want to get involved.
+These states are lobbying coordination the planning of development of permanently for cooperation between the EU military capabilities destined to the defence and and NATO on defence planning and development security of Europe.
+Among these mechanisms, of military capabilities.